wardahfadil/tectoplot/README.md

 ## Credits
 This script relies very heavily on GMT 6 (www.generic-mapping-tools.org), gdal (gdal.org), and GNU awk (gawk).

 NDK import in cmt_tools.sh is from a heavily modified version of ndk2meca.awk by Thorsten Becker (sourced from http://www-udc.ig.utexas.edu/external/becker/software/ndk2meca.awk)

-Moment tensor diagonalization via perl is heavily modified from diagonalize.pl by Utpal Kumar (IESAS) Various CMT calculations are modified from GMT's psmeca.c/ultimeca.c by G. Patau (IPGP)
+Moment tensor diagonalization via perl is heavily modified from diagonalize.pl by Utpal Kumar (IESAS)

+Various CMT calculations are modified from GMT's psmeca.c/ultimeca.c by G. Patau (IPGP)

+tectoplot includes source redistributions for:
+ Texture shading by Leland Brown and TIFF generation by Brett Casebolt (C source).
+ MatrixReal.pm by Steffen Beyer, Rodolphe Ortalo, and Jonathan Leto

+tectoplot will download and compile access_litho from LITHO1.0

 ## Setup